 Who does not need to take the training?

 - in the case of initial health and safety training, an employee who has worked in an identical position before entering into another contract with the same employer,

-- in the case of periodic training in occupational health and safety, persons exempted under current regulations
+- in the case of periodic health and safety training, persons exempted under the applicable regulations.

 Do you have to pay for it?